 5 Ways to set professional boundaries with control freaks

 Once upon a time, I decided to stop being an employee.
-I decided to be free.
 It was risky and awesome, and I’ve worked my ass off to get where I am.
 I have a vast, broad client roster based on reputation, skill, and longevity.
 My best clients take me seriously while understanding the unique value I bring to the table.

 But not everyone gets it.
 They think they know better than me how I should do my job.

 That level of dominance can make you feel strangled.
 It’s not hard to spot and it’s annoyingly common.
 So I’ve mastered a few ways to create boundaries.

 Control freaks need you to react to them in a timely fashion.
 They take it personally if you don’t, and then they become bullies.
 These are the clients that send message after message, usually in off hours…